Toys and stuff

 In this guide we match the bunny proofing problem with the toy so you can make sure you are providing a safe and acceptable alternative that will satisfy your rabbits instinctive needs.
 Our hope is to help you avoid expensive repairs to your home and to keep your rabbit out of the vets.

-How we tested them
+How we tested each rabbit hideaway toy

-Do rabbits need shelters and hideout toys?
+Do rabbits need hideout toys?

 What's the best type of rabbit hideout toy?